heroku/roadmap/README.md

 **Q: What do the roadmap categories mean?**

 * *Researching* - We're looking into this idea, often in the form of requirements gathering or thinking through potential designs.
-This is an idea time to share feedback.
+This is an ideal time to share feedback.
 * *Working on it* - Actively being worked on.
 We're looking to finalize requirements as quickly as reasonable, but the details are often still flexible.
 * *Coming soon* - We expect to deliver this within the next month or two, roughly.
 Changes at this point are more likely to be more fine-grained details.
 Items tagged pilot, beta, or dev preview may be in this state for longer as we work on getting them to GA.
 * *Shipped* - Done & delivered at as generally available, unless otherwise noted.